 - Salad.
 You can use as much protein as you need (less or more depending on your situation).
-You can bulk up the salad if you need with some raw or roasted chickpeas or another bean or grain.
+You can bulk up the salad if you need it with some raw or roasted chickpeas or another bean or grain.
 Yum!

 - One Rice Dish.
 This is a dish we used to have as kids often.
-My mother would make chicken soup every Shabbos (like a good Jewish mother) and then on Monday (Sunday was for plain leftovers) would take the chicken from the soup and shred it into small pieces.
-Make a pot of rice and add the already cooked chicken, a bag of frozen vegetables, and cook!
+My mother would make chicken soup every Shabbos (like a good Jewish mother), and then on Monday (Sunday was for plain leftovers) would take the chicken from the soup and shred it into small pieces.
+Make a pot of rice, add the already cooked chicken, a bag of frozen vegetables, and cook!
 You can serve it with soy sauce or another sauce.
 I like Trader Joe’s’ Green Dragon Sauce on this.
 Delicious!

 - Leftover Chicken or Meat Wraps.
 Take the chicken and meat and stick into a wrap with lettuce, tomato, onion, cucumbers, and anything else you want!
 A delicious supper or lunch that is easy on the expensive and heavy on the cheap.
-If you want or need to be super frugal then you can make your own wraps.
+If you want or need to be super frugal, then you can make your own wraps.
 It takes a little bit of time but is significantly cheaper than store-bought wraps- all you need is flour, water, and salt.

 - Quick Leftover Chicken or Meat Soup.
 This is great if you have a good vegetable stock already made.
 (I hope you are saving your scraps and reducing food waste by turning them into stock!).
-Add cooked chicken, some raw herbs (parsley, dill, cilantro, even chard all work great with this) and cook for a few minutes.
-Since the stock and the chicken is already cooked and flavorful it takes literally minutes to make a soup, which is great for a cold winter night or afternoon and you didn’t plan in advance.
+Add cooked chicken, some raw herbs (parsley, dill, cilantro, even chard all work great with this), and cook for a few minutes.
+Since the stock and the chicken is already cooked and flavorful, it takes literally minutes to make a soup, which is great for a cold winter night or afternoon when you didn’t plan in advance.
 Add a handful of rice or barley to make it a little more filling.
 This is also really great if you are a bit under the weather.
 Nothing like a nice soup to make you feel better!

 - Chicken Pot Pie.
-This one is not as easy as the other ones but you can use leftover chicken to make a chicken pot pie!
+This one is not as easy as the other ones, but you can use leftover chicken to make a chicken pot pie!
 Feel free to leave out or add any of the ingredients that you don’t have on hand.
 You don’t need to be constrained to a specific recipe.
 If you find puff pastry dough too expensive for you- either make it without or use a small amount and create a more latticed cover.
-Trust me, it will be just as delicious!
+Trust me; it will be just as delicious!

 - Pretend Curry.
-Take the chicken and rice and add some vegetables but instead of just eating it add as many spices as you want.
+Take the chicken and rice and add some vegetables but instead of just eating it, add as many spices as you want.
 Curry powder, turmeric, ginger, coriander, or chili can all be added to make a curry-tasting dish.

 - Hummus Plate.
 These are all the trend in the Middle East.
 Take a large amount of Hummus (Making your own hummus is easy and super cheap!) and pile some shredded meat or chicken on top.
-Sprinkle with some parsley and serve with Israeli salad (cucumbers, tomato, and onion), you can toast some pitas or wraps to scoop it up with for a real Mediterranean feel.
+Sprinkle with some parsley and serve with Israeli salad (cucumbers, tomato, and onion); you can toast some pitas or wraps to scoop it up with for a real Mediterranean feel.
 You can also add some whole chickpeas to make it even more vegan and cheap.

 - StirFry.
-Grab some chicken and added some carrots, zucchini, onion, bamboo shoots, or water chestnuts and make a quick stir fry.
+Grab some chicken and added some carrots, zucchini, onion, bamboo shoots, or water chestnuts, and make a quick stir fry.
 This is so versatile and adaptable to whatever you like and can afford.
 You can serve on top of rice.